olajep/epiphany-docs/arch-ref/04_ecore.md

 **Overview**

 The interrupt controller provides full support for prioritized nested interrupt service routines.
-Figure 3 shows the behavior of the hardware mechanisms within the interrupt controller and how the user can control the behavior of the system through code.
+Figure 4.4shows the behavior of the hardware mechanisms within the interrupt controller and how the user can control the behavior of the system through code.

-**Figure 3:** Interrupt Service Routine Operation
+**Figure 4.4:** Interrupt Service Routine Operation

 The following table summarizes the different interrupts and exceptions specified in the interrupt vector table (IVT).
 All interrupts are edge-based.